On the 27th October 2017, the CMA opened an investigation into how the Online Travel Agents conduct their business.

 * Hidden charges: the extent to which sites include all costs in the price they first show customers.
 Or whether people are later faced with unexpected fees, such as taxes or booking fees.

 At this time, the big one for me is the “pressure selling”.
 How many times have you visited Booking.com only for them to tell you that there is “one room left at the property X”, when you know that this isn’t the case?

 Where are we right now?

-“Hotel booking websites could be forced to stop claiming ‘one room is left at this price’ and giving more promotion to hotels that pay the most commission, the UK’s competition regulator has said.”
+“They could force hotel booking websites to stop claiming ‘one room is left at this price’ and giving more promotion to hotels that pay the most commission, the UK’s competition regulator has said.”

 It’s not just Booking Holdings (Booking.com’s group name) or Expedia Group that have come under fire, Airbnb has been challenged as well.
 (It’s important to note that Airbnb has been challenged not by the CMA, but by the EU.)

-Back in October, I said that time would tell if the CMA actually did anything about the investigation, or if it was all just smoke and mirrors.
+Back in October, I said that time would tell if the CMA did anything about the investigation.
+Or if it was all just smoke and mirrors.
 I’m happy to see that they are acting and they are putting in deadlines to these big corporations.

 Now is the perfect time for small, independently owned hospitality businesses to take advantage of the fact that the greedy third party bookings websites are being shamed in public.
-It’s time to push the benefits of booking direct, if you are not already doing so in every social media post, email, or conversation with your guests.
-If you don’t use the direct booking strategies I lay out in this blog, then you are leaving money on the table.
+It’s time to push the benefits of booking direct if you are not doing so in every social media post, email, or conversation with your guests.
+If you don’t use the direct booking strategies I layout in this blog, then you are leaving money on the table.

 If you need help and guidance on how to do this, email me at email@example.com.